spacelift-io/user-documentation/docs/concepts/policy/notification-policy.md

       "policy_receipts": [{
-         "flags": ["string - flag assigned to the policy"], "name": "string - name of the policy", "outcome": "string - outcode of the policy", "type": "string - type of the policy"
+         "flags": ["string - flag assigned to the policy"], "name": "string - name of the policy", "outcome": "string - outcome of the policy", "type": "string - type of the policy"
        }],
       "state": "string",